VonSub/info_grid/docs/concepts/farming_token_geration_rules.md

 ### Farmer types

-The TF NETWORK does not specify any shape, form or legal status for farmers.
-The TF NETWORK welcomes anyone that wants to contribute to build this global decentralized grid.
-In the two years of it's existence the TF NETWORK has seen the following types of farming business develop:
+The TF Grid does not specify any shape, form or legal status for farmers.
+The TF Grid welcomes anyone that wants to contribute to build this global decentralized grid.
+In the two years of it's existence the TF Grid has seen the following types of farming business develop:

 * **Independent certified Farmers:** use ThreeFold certified hardware (HPE) but own the full responsibility for installing, find an appropriate location, power and connectivity
 * **"Do It Youself" (DIY) Farmers:** use their own choice of hardware (non-certified hardware) an own the same full responsibility to install, house and keep power and network connectivity up and running.